OpenDataAarhus/odaa_dk/README.md

 Next go into the odaa_dk folder and run this command.

-  ~$ drush make --no-core --contrib-destination=. odaa.make
+  ~$ drush make --no-core --contrib-destination=. odaa.make -y

 ## Install the site
 In your browser goto http://odaa.local and run the default installation process.
 After that sync files and